LaoThinking/BunnyMaloneyPS2Player/README.md

 #### Method A: Playing on a Real PS2 Console (Via USB)

 1. Format a standard USB flash drive to **FAT32**.
-2. Drop the `bunny_burnout.elf` file and the accompanying `Images` folder directly onto the root of your USB drive.
+2. Drop the `bunny_maloney_watchon.elf` file and the accompanying `Images` folder directly onto the root of your USB drive.
 3. Plug the USB drive into your PlayStation 2.
 4. Boot up your console and launch **uLaunchELF** (via FreeMcBoot, MechPawn, or a homebrew disc).
 5. Navigate to `mass:/` (this is your USB drive).